shangfii/Blockchain_with_Python/README.md

 # Blockchain_with_Python

-The goal fo this exercise is:
+The goal fo this exercise is to:

 1. Build a functional blockchain that eases and records transactions.